The Labyrinth of Eyes: “There’s no traps here, people

 “Gith who die on hunts, their accoutrements go back.
 So we collect everything personal—house insignia, armour, weapons, anything of note.
 I will collect it and return it when I can.”
 He set about doing so, assisted by Marko and a willing Uthar who felt relieved to be able to further honour the dead.
 Varakkta’s dagger was unusual but the rest was standard issue and stored in the hole.

-At the rear of the nook Three noticed two blackened metal rods, a foot apart and a foot long, extending from the brain-wall.
+At the rear of the nook Three noticed two blackened metal rods, three foot apart and each a foot long, extending from the brain-wall.
 They looked different to the brain; hard metal not flesh and weathered.
 He also found a small chest and called Marko forth.
 “Not trapped, but locked,” he reported, making short work of it.

 “What’s in there?”
 Three asked.